openpsi-project/ReaLHF/docs/user_guide/02_model.md

 Note that the input/output of "inference" and "generation" are `NamedArray` objects, which contain PyTorch CPU tensors.

-Do anything you want to implement this following this signature!
+Do anything you want to implement it following the signature!

 See `impl/model/interface/wps_actor_critic.py` for examples.